 - Table runners are another perfect accent and a great place to incorporate texture, pattern, or color into your design.
 Simply fold your runner in half to use in an outdoor space, and remember to bring inside at the end of the night to prevent wear from the natural elements.

 - Candles add a lovely ambiance to any gathering space.
 They are also a good way to incorporate varying heights.
 In this tablescape I used a singular candle, but you could easily add a gathering of several candles of varying heights to add interest to your display.

-- Sculptural elements such as my set of metal star sculptures are another great place to add some texture, as often times you can contrast your more natural elements with an industrial metal piece.
+- Sculptural elements such as my set of metal star sculptures are another great place to add some texture.

 Related: Our New Home: Two Lakes Lodge